BHM-Bob/BA_PY/README.md

 ## Additional Info
 ### Requirements
-1. mbapy requires python 3.7~3.11 because of the use of type hint, and the developer do not test it on other python version.
+1. mbapy requires python 3.8~3.11 because of the use of type hint and require matplotlib>=3.7.5, and the developer do not test it on other python version.
 2. mbapy only requires a part of third-party packages in a specific version.
 This is because the developer do not want to make a big change during the installation.
 Bellow are the specific requirements:
 - `matplotlib>=3.7.5`: HPLC and Mass data visualization need set legend `draggable`, this is only supported in 3.7+
 - `seaborn>=0.13.0`: plot_utils.bar_utils.plot_bar need set seaborn stripplot `native_scale`, this is only supported in 0.13+